top of page

 • Prior to 2023, thirteen of the last sixteen times the Federal Reserve has raised interest rates sharply, recession has followed.

-• The current economic environment appears to be only the fourth time over the last seventeen times that a significant rate increase did not cause a recession.
+• The current economic environment is only the fourth time over the last seventeen times that a significant rate increase did not cause a recession.

 • A combination of fiscal stimulus and strong spending from cash rich consumers has kept the economy strong.
 Making it hard to forecast a recession in the near-term.